qiaoliuhub/FGPD_analytic/README.md

 ## Redshift

-After extracting data from the federal contract system, I wrote the data to S3 using Spark data frames and then load it to Redshift.
+After extracting contract and vendor data from the federal contract system, I write the data to S3 using Spark data frames and then load it to Redshift.

 <p align="center">
   <img src="/Picture1.png" width="900"/>